 Trains from / to Minsk to Moscow and Saint Petersburg, Russia

-There are more than 10 daily trains connecting Minsk to Moscow, being most of them legs of a longer trip as mentioned above.
+There are more than 10 daily trains connecting Minsk to Moscow.
+Many of them are legs of a longer trip as mentioned above.
 There are much less direct trains connecting Minsk to Saint Petersburg.

 Train Conditions and Types of Ticket

-Most international trains from or to Minsk have cabins and one or two railway agents controlling tickets at the entrance of each train car.
+Most international trains from or to the country’s capital have cabins and one or two railway agents controlling tickets at the entrance of each train car.
 Prices vary greatly depending on the number of beds (platzkarte / cupe) per cabin.

-You can buy tickets from most routes operating in and out of Minsk through the website Poezdato(in Russian).
+You can buy tickets from most routes operating in and out of Minsk through the website Tutu.travel.

 Train Travel Resources